whosonfirst/go-whosonfirst-iterate/README.md

 ```
 > ./bin/emit -h
-Publish features from one or more whosonfirst/go-whosonfirst-iterate/emitter sources.
+Publish features from one or more whosonfirst/go-whosonfirst-iterate/v3 iterator sources.
 Usage:
 	 ./bin/emit [options] uri(N) uri(N)
 Valid options are: